 A fine grained, medium plastic, deep red firing, native material that vitrifies around cone 7.
 Suitable as a plasticity-neutral ingredient in medium and high temperature red and brown burning bodies.

 Redstone is balanced enough that it can be used as-is for many applications requiring deep natural color.
 Intermediate colors can be created by blending Redstone with Midstone and Palestone.
 Any mix of the three will make a workable body.

 Redstone burns to an attractive red at cone 4.
-By cone 6 it has darkened to a deep red.
-By cone 8 it is blistering and beginning to expand toward melting.
+By cone 6 it has darkened to a deep red (and overfired).
+By cone 7 it is blistering and beginning to expand toward melting.
 At cone 2 it fires a warm red progressing down to a typical terra cotta color at cone 02-04.

 Some customers are using it as a terra cotta material in preference to Redearth because red color development is excellent and it does not have as volatile a response to overfiring.
 In addition it dries a little better and has less soluble salts.

 Redstone is not been fine ground like most industrial minerals.
 While this offers process properties advantages, it also means that if bodies containing it are fired quickly or with stiff-melt glazes pinholes could occur.

 Drying Shrinkage: 6.0-7.0% Dry Strength: n/a Drying Factor: c331 Dry Density: 2.0

 +48: 0-0.1% 48-65: 0.2-0.8 65-100: 1.5-3.5 100-150: 3.0-5.0 150-200: 2.0-5.0 200-325: 5.0-9.0

 Cone 2: 3.5-4.5% Cone 4: 4.5-5.5 Cone 6: 5.0-6.0 Cone 8: 3.5-4.5 (bloating)